-- Funding remains capped in nominal not real terms and subject to further cuts - Growth opportunities exist for Apprenticeships in particular - Continuing uncertainty about the implications of the Apprenticeship Levy and delays in release of new standards - Cost pressures in particular from pension funding - Pressure for a further pay award given cost of living increases - Realising the benefits of a revised FE delivery model - The need to deliver further property sales to reduce net debt further - Investment priorities, notably at Moreton Morrell and Rugby HE.
+- Funding remains capped in nominal not real terms and subject to further cuts - Growth opportunities exist for Apprenticeships in particular but this will be impacted short term by challenges faced by our main customer and concerns over adequate funding for both Levy and Non Levy streams - Cost pressures in particular from pension funding - Pressure for a further pay award given cost of living increases - Realising the benefits of a revised FE delivery model - The need to deliver further property sales to reduce net debt further - Investment priorities, notably at Moreton Morrell.

-In summary then, as for many colleges, despite the growth factored in and the further cost reductions contemplated, the budget reflects a need to run fast to stand still.
+In summary then, as for many colleges, despite continuing to seek out opportunities to grow income and the further cost reductions contemplated, the budget reflects a need to run fast to stand still.